-Even world-famous landmarks and scenic destinations get bad reviews.
+Even world-famous landmarks and scenic destinations don’t always get 5-star reviews.
 For example, David S. was not impressed with the Eiffel Tower: “The French have certainly pulled the mother of all marketing campaigns to manage to convince the world that this antenna, coloured grey, made out of cast iron, that really has no pleasing aesthetic about it is not only beautiful, but incredibly romantic.”
 Ken B. left a 1-star review of the Grand Canyon, calling it “a hole.
 A very, very large hole.”

 The truth is, what matters in the long run is how you respond (or don’t respond) to the review.
 And that’s because your brand is more about the customer’s experience with your business than about your business itself.
 In fact, your brand is really a “collective set of memories,” said Salesforce.com’s Chief Creative Officer Bruce Campbell.
-Customer reviews, both good and bad, are simply an online collection of individual people’s memories of their experience with your business.
+Customer reviews, both positive and critical, are simply an online collection of individual people’s memories of their experience with your business.

 Once you get past the initial sting of a hurtful review, start thinking about your next steps.
 As difficult as it may seem at first, there is usually an opportunity to use it to your advantage.
 The magic happens when you acknowledge and embrace the customer feedback, and it can actually lead to more positive reviews.
-A Harvard Business Review study showed a 12% increase in positive reviews when hotels started responding to both positive and negative reviews online.
+A Harvard Business Review study showed a 12% increase in positive reviews when hotels started responding to both positive and critical reviews online.

 Reviews are a two-way street